Meirshomron/Match-3/README.md

 Tile matching game.
 <br /> Learn more about this category: [Tile Matching](https://en.wikipedia.org/wiki/Tile-matching_video_game).
 <br /> I've created independently a match3 style matching game that includes the key popular features of a match 3 game and added a unique twist - the powerup board.
 <br /> The powerup board is the yellow-white board of tiles in the bottom left corner of the in-game screen.
-This board marks the position of all the tiles hit in the main board of tile.
+This board marks the position of all the tiles hit in the main board.
 Once the player completes hitting a full row or column or 3X3 set of tiles he is granted the ability to use the level's powerups again.
 <br /> The code for this game is included in the repo for educational purposes.

 https://user-images.githubusercontent.com/26349242/183933122-5816f9b9-37c9-4579-9d42-4ed580735f16.mp4